Plumbing problems like blocked drains are a common issue many Sydney residents face throughout the year.

 Keep in mind that only the drains within your property are insured.

-If there are connecting drains, the sections that fall inside your property will be insured.
-It’s worth noting that your neighbours are liable for areas of the drains that fall within their property, even if you share their usage.
+If connecting drains exist, the sections that fall inside your property will be insured.
+It’s worth noting that your neighbours are liable for areas of drains that fall within their property or damages exceeding property lines, even if you share their usage.

 That said, if the problem is traced to a drain in your neighbour’s area, they’ll have to ensure that they get it cleared.